Is House of Sunny Ethical? + Alternative Brands

 Otherwise, here some brands with more transparency and sustainability measures that are similarly colorful and bold.
 Some of these are affiliate links, meaning that I may earn a small commission on any purchases at no extra cost to you.
 Rest assured that I don’t become an affiliate until I’ve thoroughly vetted a brand.

-Dazey LA—colorful clothing and fun prints made from organic and recyled materials.
+Dazey LA—colorful clothing and fun prints made from organic and recycled materials.
 Workers are paid a living wage in the final stage of production.
+(Use code IMPERFECTIDEALIST for 10% off).

-Lucy & Yak—vibrant prints and quirky pieces made from organic cotton by workers who are paid a living wage.
-They even have a directory of their garment workers and some items indicate the worker who make them on the tags.
+Lucy & Yak—vibrant prints and quirky pieces made from organic cotton by workers in India who are paid a living wage.

 See my sustainable brand directory for more recs and learn how to evaluate the ethics and sustainability of fashion brands yourself.